What Is Netflix's Surprise New Show

 Content warning: The following article contains descriptions of gun violence.

 How much does Maja Norberg (Hanna Ardéhn) know?
-This is the question at the heart of new Swedish show Quicksand, out on Netflix 5th April.

-Based on the best-selling book by Malin Persson Giolito, Quicksand follows the after-events of a mass shooting at a prep school in Stockholm's most affluent suburb.
+The Swedish show Quicksand, out on Netflix April 5 with no U.S. promotion to alert viewers of its presence, will spend the entire season finding out.

 Advertisement